abem93/fullstack-knowledge-base-/Angular/Basics/Notes.md

   no routing

   'ng s -o'
+  # A basic Project setup using Bootstrap
+  - `npm install --save bootstrap@3`
   # Components are Important
   - Angular apps are built from components.
   # Creating a new Component